-The light in the Highlands is magical, no matter the season or the time of day, but it is perhaps most stunning as the sun sets and rises, low light creating bright flashes across river, loch and burn.
+The light in the Highlands is magical, no matter the season or the time of day, but it is perhaps most stunning as the sun sets and rises – with low light creating bright flashes across the river, loch and burn.

-It is not just crofts and cottages that lie abandoned.
-Infrastructure from times now long gone is to be found across the region, whether drover’s roads, coffin trails, or bridges constructed for pack horses many, many years ago.
-Secrets are still waiting to be discovered.
+It’s not just crofts and cottages that lie abandoned.
+Infrastructure from times now long gone can be found across the region – whether drover’s roads, coffin trails, or bridges constructed for packhorses many, many years ago.
+Secrets are still waiting to be discovered here.

-Other castles are ruined, looking like they spring from the very rock upon which they are built, like the old castle at Keiss here, hiding mysteries and secrets.
+Other castles are ruined, looking as though they were carved from the very rock upon which they are built, like the old castle at Keiss here.

-Scotland has a lot of water, such as tiny rivulets running down hills, the deepest lochs in the UK and some wonderful rivers.
-This water brings life and beauty, sometimes moving like this wee river in Torridon.
+You’re never far from open water in Scotland, whether it’s tiny rivulets running down hills, deep lochs dividing islands, or beautiful rivers running the width of the country.
+This water brings life and beauty here, sometimes moving like this wee river in Torridon.

-There are waters so still you could use them as a mirror.
-Just beware any mythical beasts who may be lurking, whether Nessie or Kelpies!
+There are waters so still here, you could use them as a mirror.
+Just beware of any mythical beasts who may be lurking – whether Nessie or the Kelpies.

-Our galaxy, the Milky Way, is often bright across the skies here, looking for all the world like a splash of paint.
+Our galaxy – the Milky Way – is often bright across the skies here, looking for all the world like a splash of paint.
 Here it is accompanied by a small aurora on the horizon.
-There are times when these northern lights (or Merry Dancers) are high overhead, dancing and flickering.
+There are times when the Northern Lights are high overhead, dancing and flickering.

-The iconic Highland cow, built to withstand the Scottish weather and thrive.
+The iconic Highland Cow, built to withstand the Scottish weather and thrive here.
 They are friendly and often inquisitive, almost as though they demand their photo be taken.

-Sculpture and public art are to be found in the strangest of places, such as here at Loch Earn, with the silver Mirror Man…
+Sculpture and public art are to be found in the strangest of places – such as here at Loch Earn, with the iconic silver Mirror Man.

-Known as the Queen of Scotland’s mountain, Ben Loyal rises 764 metres (2507 feet), not quite a munro, but seeming taller for its proximity to sea level.
+Known as the Queen of Scotland’s mountain, Ben Loyal rises 764m (2507ft) – not quite a Munro, but seeming taller for its proximity to sea level.
 The mountain also stands near the northern coast.

 Visit the Highlands and it can be guaranteed you will see a tiny road winding somewhere unknown, disappearing into the mountains and moors, tempting you to follow.

-If you climb to the tops of the peaks, you often find you have the view and pinnacle to yourself (the busy Ben Nevis is perhaps the obvious exception) and at times like these, you can feel a solitude and peace unlike anything to be found elsewhere.
+If you climb to the tops of the peaks, you often find you have the view and pinnacle to yourself – the busy Ben Nevis is perhaps the obvious exception – and at times like these, you’ll likely feel a solitude and peace, unlike anything to be found elsewhere.